Reform Progress

 - An Integrated Cargo System (ICS) real-time notifications function for industry ICS system degradation and outages.
 This is through client self-registration and providing SMS and/or email customer notification functionality.

-Reforms underway
+Reforms underway:

 - Legislative amendments to the Customs Act 1901 will strengthen the customs licensing regime and digitise customs processes for the return of seized goods.
 It will also reduce administrative burdens through streamlined processes.
 This is subject to parliamentary processes.